frankgh/GCP/README.md

 # GCP

-1. Scripts that install a demo five node MapR cluster on Google Cloud Platform (us-east1 region) Scripts can be customized to fit your own specific GCP environment needs
+1. Scripts that install a demo five node MapR cluster on Google Cloud Platform in us-east1 region)
+   The scripts can be customized to fit your own specific GCP environment needs

-2. Each node is based on machine type: n1-standard-16, with 3 x 120GB SSDs per node as data drives Make sure you have enough CPU/DISKS quotas on us-east1 region vCPUs >= 80, DISKs >= 1800GB
+2. Each node is based on machine type: n1-standard-16, with 3 x 120GB SSDs per node as data drives

+   Make sure you have enough CPU/DISKS quotas on us-east1 region vCPUs >= 80, DISKs >= 1800GB